Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Now go and fuck that guy.

-compared it to George Costanza's dad's Airing of of grievances at Festivus, which is fun for
+George Costanza's dad's airing of grievances at Festivus,

-those who get it.
+which is fun for those who get it.

-The criticism sessions weren't restricted to matching mating partners though.
+The criticism sessions weren't restricted to matching mating partners, though.

-Britannica describes these sessions as the central feature of the community, saying that
+Britannica describes these sessions as the central feature of the community,

-they were attended by the entire community at first and later, as the community grew,
+saying that they were attended by the entire community at first,

-were conducted before committees presided over by noise.
-For those subjected to criticism, it
+and later, as the community grew, were conducted before committees presided over by noise.

-technique that enforced social control and're a highly successful device for promoting community cohesion.
-So what you're saying is bring them back
+device for promoting community cohesion so what you're saying is bring them

-and lead to disease.
+drained men's vitality and led to disease.

-So you know how I said they couldn't,
+So you know how I said they couldn't

 You did say that, yes.